gerard2perez/ember-cli-crudtable/README.md

 ##Datatypes

-Datatypes allow to make a custom predifined render of the data in the table, currente supported datatypes are:
+Datatypes allow to make a custom predefined render of the data in the table, currently supported datatypes are:

 1. **text**: It just render the informatión without any decoration, in edition mode it renders a input text.
 2. **image**: It assumes that information if an url so it renders the image.
 In edition mode it render a input text.